-Learning materials are materials that are used to aid in the transference of information from one person to another.
-For example, a teacher may use learning materials to aid in the learning of subject matter for a class.
-These learning materials could include: Power Point presentations (visual aids), Books, Articles and Materials for project development.
-The list can go on and on.
-Some call them instructional materials, while others may call them learning or teaching aids.
+Instructional materials are materials that are used to aid in transference of information from one person to another.
+For example a teacher may use instructional materials to aid in the instruction of subject matter a class.
+These instructional materials could include: Power Point presentations (visual aids), Books, Articles and Materials for project development.
+The list can go on and on Sometimes these instructional materials are referred to as learning or teaching aids.

-Poor learning outcomes have been experienced in Suneka division over the last decade.
-It is against this background that this research study will be set to determine the effect of learning materials on learners with hearing impairment by focusing on adequacy of teachers, learners and teachers' attitudes, physical facilities and parents' role in filling the gaps.

-UNESCO (2005), shortages of teachers, who are skilled in teaching learners with hearing problems, in most public schools it could also be a major impact of learning materials to hearing impairment.
-This is majorly due to mass influx of learners into schools as a result of free and compulsory primary education.
-This can make teachers unable to cope with the workload which is experienced in classrooms.
+Poor instructional outcomes have been experienced in Lwengo sub county, Lwengo District over the last decade.
+It is against this background that this research study was set to determine the effect of instructional materials on learners by focusing on adequacy of teachers, learners and teachers' attitudes, physical facilities and parents' role in filling the gaps.
+UNESCO (2005), shortages of teachers, who are skilled in teaching learners with hearing problems, in most public schools it could also be a major impact of instructional materials to hearing impairment.
+This is majorly due mass influx learners into schools as a result of free and compulsory primary' education .This can make teachers unable to cope with the workload which is experienced in classrooms.
 Teachers' Vs individual pupil's interaction is quite minimal.
 Due to this, poor performance has been experienced in most schools and failure to acquire elementary skills such as reading and writing.
 Therefore, the government ought to increase the number of teachers into classrooms to ensure quality instruction in the inclusive setting.